 The special resources and provision of equipment made by Wescott for those children with learning difficulties will be individual to each child.
 These provisions would be discussed in advance by parents, the head teacher, SENCo and the class teacher.2.9: What special arrangements can be made for my child when taking examinations?

 Individual support provided for SAT's / Phonics in accordance with statutory guidance.

 3.1: How will the school monitor my child's progress and how will I be involved in this?

 - Analysis of Whole School Electronic Data Tracker

-- Annual Review meetings for those children with Statements of SEN
+- Annual Review meetings for those children with an EHCP.

 All parents are encouraged to discuss any worries or concerns about their child’s progress as soon as possible with the class teacher or SENCo at a mutually convenient time.3.2: When my child's progress is being reviewed, how will new targets be set and how will I be involved?